 • Implement application control on hosts to prevent execution of unauthorized programs.
 Ensure that only approved security applications are used and running on enterprise systems.

-• Implement Endpoint Detection and Response (EDR) solution to detect and respond to suspicious activities such as deployment of backdoors and the use of tools like PsExec.
+• Implement an Endpoint Detection and Response (EDR) solution to detect and respond to suspicious activities, such as deploying backdoors and using tools like PsExec.

 • Subscribe to an incident response retainer service to ensure access to a team of cybersecurity professionals who can effectively respond to any incidents that may occur within the infrastructure.